If you’re after a soft, tender and juicy chicken, using a slow cooker to cook a whole chicken is the answer.

 - rolled up foil balls

-- chopped up vegetables (onion and carrot work well)
+- chopped up vegetables.
+Onion and carrot work well; this is my preferred method

-Although this is a good thing, it’s not always ideal if the chicken falls apart in the slow cooker bowl.
+Although this is good, it’s not always ideal if the chicken falls apart in the slow cooker bowl.

 One way around this is to use a sling.
 You can either;